Anise-Scented Sage | Salvia Guaranitica

 Fun Fact

-Unlike many blue flowers, anise-scented sage holds its colour and structure well once cut.
+Unlike many blue flowers, anise-scented sage holds its color and structure well once cut.
 When kept cool and dry, the blossoms remain visually intact for several days, making them one of the more reliable blue flowers for decorative culinary use.

 Privacy Overview